 Located one mile from the downtown (up a wide tree-lined street of impressive residences) is Skidmore College, a small (2,300 undergraduates) liberal arts institution with a lovely campus.
 All the conference presentations will be held at the college.
 Transportation between campus and downtown is available, but the walk is quite pleasant as well.
 Parking on campus is also readily available and free.

-Worth mentioning also is that Saratoga lies just south of the beautiful and expansive Adirondack National Park, an area which offers excellent sight-seeing, hiking, camping and boating activities.
+Worth mentioning also is that Saratoga lies just south of the beautiful and expansive Adirondack Park, an area that offers excellent sightseeing, hiking, camping and boating activities.